Equity Definition: Understanding the Difference Between Equity and Equality

 What are Examples of Equity?

-1) Leaders in the National Capital Area host an information meeting for all community members on the COVID-19 pandemic, testing, vaccinations and more.
-They host this event multiple times in different languages including English, Spanish and Korean to serve all major populations.
-This way, everyone hears the same information in their native or primary language.
+1. Leaders in the National Capital Area host an information meeting for all community members on the COVID-19 pandemic, testing, vaccinations, and more.
+Following the equity definition, they host this event multiple times in different languages, including English, Spanish, and Korean, to ensure all major populations receive the same information in their native or primary language.

-• 2) Low-income students in a Prince George’s County neighborhood do not have access to the internet and don’t own computers, making it difficult for them to complete lessons and homework assignments through their school’s virtual, at-home school year during the pandemic.
-On the other hand, other students throughout the county have affordable access to Wi-Fi, laptops and other needed digital tools to succeed in school.
-A local nonprofit sees this data and allocates funds to supply the students without internet access with Wi-Fi hotspots and laptops but does not give hotspots or laptops to the students who already have access to these tools.
-Now, all students have the tools they need in order to succeed in a virtual learning environment.
+2. Low-income students in a Prince George’s County neighborhood do not have access to the internet or computers, making it difficult for them to complete lessons and homework assignments during their school’s virtual, at-home school year.
+In contrast, other students throughout the county have affordable access to Wi-Fi, laptops, and digital tools to succeed.
+Following the equity definition, a local nonprofit analyzes the data and allocates funds to supply the students without internet access with Wi-Fi hotspots and laptops, while not providing these resources to students who already have them.
+Now, all students have the tools they need to succeed in a virtual learning environment.

 What are Examples of Equality?